cultureandempire/cultureandempire.github.io/cande.md

 When we understand that cost gravity caused the banking crash, we can try to predict the future of banking.
 Banking is an essential service.
 However, it cannot be profitable except by rolling back time and banning cheap information technology, or by creating artificial barriers to competition.

 There seem to be two plausible outcomes.
 One is to nationalize the large banks and turn banking and insurance into a not-for-profit service of the state.
 Europe seems to be going this way.
 As part of their rescue packages, many countries took control of failing banks like ING, BNPParibasFortis, Dexia, and ABNAmro, and cleaned out the existing management.
-Whistleblowers have helped the new technocrat owners launch prosecutions for manipulation of share prices and other forms of fraud.
+Whistle blowers have helped the new technocrat owners launch prosecutions for manipulation of share prices and other forms of fraud.
 Ironically, 20 years ago and before the trend of privatization, many of these banks were publicly owned state banks.

 In the US, the trend is quite different.
 Instead of intervening in the running of the banks, the US government intervened in the markets.
 They helped the largest banks like JPMorgan Chase & Co. buy up their competitors at fire sale prices, keep their existing management with no investigations or prosecutions, and gain monopoly control over the market to extract profits as before.
 The US approach seems similar to how mobile phone operators have an effective cartel, with government support, to extort profits from phone and Internet users.